Menu

 Whether a provider is a member of the Equity Release Council or not, they must make sure you have received financial advice before you can join a plan.

-To apply for a policy, you and your advisor will first agree that it suits your circumstances.
+To apply for a policy, you and your advisor will first agree that it is suitable for your circumstances.
 When the plan provider is a member of the Equity Release Council, you’ll be required to have at least one face-to-face consultation with a solicitor.

 This can be the plan provider’s solicitors or your own, but they must act independently, ensuring they act in your best interests regardless of who pays their fees.